 |8||One more perspective course is normally taken in the first year, but you may choose a course from your major area instead.|

 Note: The credit for the above courses equals the allowed 8 course units per academic year.
-Students must fulfill the major requirements for Chemistry, Computer Science, ETS, Mathematics, or Physics, or choose a self-designed liberal arts/engineering major.
+Students must fulfill the major requirements for Chemistry, Computer Science, Economics, ES, Mathematics, or Physics, or choose a self-designed liberal arts/engineering major.
 See the 3/2 Engineering Committee to discuss the latter.
-It is impossible to complete most other majors without spending an additional year at Clark.
 Some majors, (Chemistry, Computer Science, and Physics) require you to take summer courses or to take five courses during the academic year to complete the requirements on time.

 |1st year courses|

 |Phys||121||Introductory Physics II (with calculus)||1|

 |or Elective||xxx||values perspective (c)||VP|

 |2nd year courses|

 |Elective||xxx||values perspective (c)||1||VP|

 |Math||172||Intro to Modern Analysis||1|